Guide and examples

-In the EPB standards the harmonized procedures need to be separated from the national or regional options, boundary conditions, input data and references to other EPB standards.
+The harmonized procedures in the EPB standards need to be separated from the national or regional options (choices).

-This has been achieved by the following set up:
+This has been achieved by the "Annex A/Annex B" approach.

 Annex A/Annex B approach